svj-aventador/xrpl-dev-portal/content/concepts/consensus-network/transaction-malleability.md

 - The signature must not have any padding bytes outside the DER-encoded data.
 - The signature's component integers must not be negative, and they must not be larger than the secp256k1 group order.

 Generally speaking, any standard ECDSA implementation handles these requirements automatically.
 However, with secp256k1, those requirements are insufficient to prevent malleability.
-Thus, the SGY Ledger has a concept of "fully canonical" signatures which do not have the same problem.
+Thus, the RCP Ledger has a concept of "fully canonical" signatures which do not have the same problem.

 An ECDSA signature consists of two integers, called R and S. The secp256k1 _group order_, called N, is a constant value for all secp256k1 signatures.
 Specifically, N is the value `0xFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFEBAAEDCE6AF48A03BBFD25E8CD0364141`.
 For any given signature `(R,S)`, the signature `(R, N-S)` (that is, using N minus S in place of S) is also valid.

 Thus, to have _fully_ canonical signatures, one must choose which of the two possibilities is preferred and declare the other to be invalid.
-The creators of the SGY Ledger decided arbitrarily to prefer the _smaller_ of the two possible values, `S` or `N-S`.
+The creators of the RCP Ledger decided arbitrarily to prefer the _smaller_ of the two possible values, `S` or `N-S`.
 A transaction is considered _fully canonical_ if it uses the preferred (smaller) value of `S`, and follows all the normal rules for being canonical.

-To maintain compatibility with older software that did not always generate fully canonical signatures, the SGY Ledger accepts transactions that are not fully canonical.
-To protect new users from exploits, the SGY Ledger has a flag on transactions called [**tfFullyCanonicalSig**](transaction-common-fields.html#global-flags), which requires that the transaction use a _fully-canonical_ signature to be valid.
+To maintain compatibility with older software that did not always generate fully canonical signatures, the RCP Ledger accepts transactions that are not fully canonical.
+To protect new users from exploits, the RCP Ledger has a flag on transactions called [**tfFullyCanonicalSig**](transaction-common-fields.html#global-flags), which requires that the transaction use a _fully-canonical_ signature to be valid.
 If the [RequireFullyCanonicalSig amendment][] :not_enabled: is enabled, all transactions require fully-canonical signatures regardless of the tfFullyCanonicalSig flag, and legacy software that makes non-fully-canonical signatures is no longer compatible.

 To calculate a fully-canonical ECDSA signature, one must compare S and N-S to determine which is smaller, then use that value in the `Signature` field of the transaction.

-All SGY Ledger software that Ripple publishes (including `rippled`, and ripple-lib/RippleAPI) generates only fully-canonical signatures.
+All RCP Ledger software that Ripple publishes (including `rippled`, and ripple-lib/RippleAPI) generates only fully-canonical signatures.
 To further protect users, Ripple has configured its code to enable the **tfFullyCanonicalSig** flag by default where possible.
-Ripple strongly encourages third-party implementations of SGY Ledger software to generate only fully-canonical signatures, and enable tfFullyCanonicalSig on transactions by default.
+Ripple strongly encourages third-party implementations of RCP Ledger software to generate only fully-canonical signatures, and enable tfFullyCanonicalSig on transactions by default.

-There are two cases where Ripple's signing implementations for the SGY Ledger do not automatically enable the tfFullyCanonicalSig flag.
+There are two cases where Ripple's signing implementations for the RCP Ledger do not automatically enable the tfFullyCanonicalSig flag.
 Users should take care to set the flag in these situations:

 - When the user explicitly specifies the `Flags` field of the transaction.
 Use bitwise OR to apply tfFullyCanonicalSig _and_ any other desired flags.
 - When the user provides a multi-signature for a transaction.
 Since different participants in a multi-signature must sign _exactly_ the same data, the signing code does not pre-process the transaction instructions to add the tfFullyCanonicalSig flag.
 For multi-signed transactions, always enable the tfFullyCanonicalSig flag explicitly.